 Later the egg complement of each ovary was either counted entirely or estimated by subsampling, depending on its size.
-Usually I counted all the eggs in small ovaries (less than 5 g), 3- to 5-g samples of medium-sized ovaries (5-25 g), and about 5% of the large ovaries (greater than 25 g).
-This procedure usually produced a fecundity estimate with a standard error of ±10%.
-Ovaries were subsampled by weighing them, cutting them into several pieces, and then randomly selecting three pieces to be weighed and counted.
-The number of eggs per gram was then computed for each ovary and prorated to obtain an estimate of the total number of was observed that the number of eggs per gram of Ιt eqqs. highly variable, depending on proximity to ovary was spawning, size of ovary (and fish), and unknown variables as well.
+Usually I counted all the eggs in small ovaries (less than 5 q), 3- to 5-q samples of medium-sized ovaries (5-25 g), and about 5% of the large ovaries (greater than 25 g).
+This procedure usually produced a fecundity estimate with a standard error of $\pm 10\%$ .
+Ovaries were subsampled by weighing them, cutting them into several pieces, randomly selecting three pieces to be weighed and counted.
+The number of eggs per gram was then computed for each ovary and prorated to obtain an estimate of the total number of It was observed that the number of eggs per gram of eggs. ovary was highly variable, depending on proximity spawning, size of ovary (and fish), and unknown variables as well.